-- Upgrade - If you buy a copier then it’s yours, even if you want to upgrade.
-With a rental, you can make sure that you have the best equipment possible without having to sell and re-purchase every few months.
+- Easy to Upgrade - If you buy a copier then it’s yours, even if you want to upgrade.
+With a rental, you can make sure that you always have the best equipment possible without having to sell and re-purchase every few months.

-- Installtion - With a rental or purchase agreement, you will not need to worry about installation as supplier will complete this process for you.
+- No-Hassle Installation - With a rental or purchase agreement, you will not need to worry about installation as the supplier will complete this process for you.
 Often they will do so quickly and without charging extra.

-- Servicing - Photocopier maintenance is important if you want to ensure that your machine works as effectively as possible.
+- Servicing Included - Photocopier maintenance is important if you want to ensure that your machine works as effectively as possible.
 With a rental or lease agreement, this will generally be included.
 If anything goes wrong with your machine, it will be sorted or replaced in no time.
 Suppliers often throw in free ink and toner replacements too.

-- Payment - Photocopier suppliers will offer your company tailored payment plans based on your requirements.
+- Payment Plans - Photocopier suppliers will offer your company tailored payment plans based on your requirements.

 For more information on the benefits offered by photocopier rentals and leases, simply complete the form at the top of this page.